How to Loop Through Arrays in PHP

 /*Output:

-keys.
+strikerMidfielderStrikerMidfielderGoalkeeperDefenderMidfielderMidfielderGoalkeeperDefenderStriker*/As you’ve seen, the $retiredFootballer array has a name, country, and role keys.
 That’s a chance to be creative when you want to do the looping in your HTML template:

 <ul class="list-group mx-5" style="width: 40%;"> <?php foreach ($retiredFootballers as $retiredFootballer) : ?> <li class="list-group-item"><?= $retiredFootballer['name'] . ' is a retired footballer from ' . $retiredFootballer['country'] . '.' . ' He played as a ' . $retiredFootballer['role'] . '.' ?> </li> <?php endforeach; ?> </ul>